astronomyk/SimCADO/docs/source/user_docs/9_PSFs.rst

 see AnisoCADO_'s documentation for how to make SimCADO-readable FV-PSF FITS files.

+Images and profiles of the central PSF from each of these files can be found
+here:

 To use these PSF files we simply pass the filename to SimCADO (as with the other PSF), and SimCADO (! >=v0.6) does the rest::